Earth Day: There Is No Planet B

-Unfortunately, our over-reliance on fossil fuels and other contributions to climate change put the precious ecosystem of our planet in real danger, and the future isn’t necessarily looking too bright.
+Our over-reliance on fossil fuels and other contributions to climate change put the precious ecosystem of our planet in real danger, and unless we make dramatic changes in the ways in which we collectively consume natural resources, the future isn’t necessarily looking too bright.

-At Sent into Space we strive to do what we can to reduce our carbon footprint and product wastage.
-It is easy to presume that a cinematography-focused space agency who, as the name suggests, send things into space, would be a rather environmentally damaging endeavour, but this is certainly not the case.
+Here at Sent Into Space, we strive to do what we can to reduce our carbon footprint and product wastage.
+It is easy to presume that a cinematography-focused space agency that, as the name suggests, sends things into space, would be a rather environmentally damaging endeavour, but this is certainly not the case.

 We opt for hydrogen over helium to inflate our balloons.
 Helium is non-renewable, resource-intensive to mine, and it is in high demand given its important medical applications.
 Hydrogen, however, is more cost-efficient and is a renewable resource whose manufacture produces minimal hazardous or toxic by-products.